ekhtan/INSTAGRESS_project/README.md

 2. Finding instagressed T-DNA sites
 -----------------------------------

-Taking the LB and RB of the T-DNA insert, we will start assembling breakpoint junctions from fq reads.
+Taking the LB and RB of the T-DNA insert, we will start assembling breakpoint junctions from fq reads from 500bp from the LB and RB of the pCAMBIA T-DNA as well as 500bp from the PAM sequence used to release the fragment from the insertion on Chr2.

-        Make a bins_pCAMBIA.txt file
+Make a bins_pCAMBIA.txt file that look like this:

         Chrom BinStart  BinEnd
         pCAMBIA_fwa     0       500
         pCAMBIA_fwa     6368    6868
+        Chr2    74785   75285
+        Chr2    75639   76139

-Run binsearch algorithm
+Run binsearch algorithm.

         batch-specific-junction-bin-search.py -b bins_pCAMBIA.txt -Q

-Perform PRICE assembly on these extracted reads, followed by BLASTn
+Perform PRICE assembly on these extracted reads, followed by BLASTn.

         batch-uninterleaver-PRICE-Blaster.py ~ekhtan/INSTAGRESS/genomes/combined_pCAMBIA_TAIR10.blastn